Morocco mourns its earthquake victims as the search for survivors goes on

 Death tolls passes 2,100 as those left homeless struggle to find food and shelter

-Survivors of Morocco's deadliest earthquake in decades are struggling to find food and shelter as the search goes on for those missing as the death toll rises.
+Survivors of Morocco’s deadliest earthquake in decades are struggling to find food and shelter as the search goes on for those missing and the death toll rises.

-The number of dead has reached more than 2,100, with another 2,400 injured.
-Those totals are likely to spiral further as rescue workers and residents dig through the rubble.
-Many people were preparing to spend a third night in the open after the near-7 magnitude earthquake hit late on Friday.
-The quake's epicentre was around 70km (40 miles) southwest of Marrakech.
+The number of dead is now more than 2,122, with another 2,421 injured.
+Those totals are likely to increase as rescue workers and residents dig through the rubble.
+Many people on Sunday were preparing to spend a third night in the open after the near-7 magnitude earthquake hit late on Friday.
+The quake’s epicentre was around 70km (40 miles) southwest of Marrakech.

 Relief workers face the challenge of reaching areas in the High Atlas, a rugged mountain range where settlements are often remote and where many houses crumbled.
 In the badly-hit village of Amizmiz, residents watched as rescuers used a mechanical digger on a collapsed house.
 “They are looking for a man and his son.
 One of them might still be alive,” said Hassan Halouch, a retired builder.
 The team eventually recovered only bodies.